tomnil/tomnil.github.io/public/_/SQLServer/Disk Usage.md

----
-layout: article
-title: Microsoft SQL Server - Disk usage tricks
+# 2020-03-01 Microsoft SQL Server - Disk usage tricks
-description:
-date: 2020-03-01
-tags: sql
-supertag: sql
----

-:!: Code examples here have been collected during the years.
-I don't know where, sorry for not supplying credit.
+:!: Code examples here have been collected during the years, and some I've modified/written myself.
+For the copied ones, sorry for not supplying credit.

 ## Show total disk usage